blocknative/web3-onboard/packages/react/README.md

 const [
-  notifications, // the list of all notifications that update when notifications are added, updated or removed customNotification, // a function that takes a customNotification object and allows custom notifications to be shown to the user, returns an update and dismiss callback updateNotify // a function that takes a NotifyOptions object to allow updating of the properties ] = useNotifications()
+  notifications, // the list of all notifications that update when notifications are added, updated or removed customNotification, // a function that takes a customNotification object and allows custom notifications to be shown to the user, returns an update and dismiss callback updateNotify // a function that takes a Notify object to allow updating of the properties ] = useNotifications()

 // View notifications as they come in if you would like to handle them independent of the notification display